 The Ultimate Guide to Cooking Leeks: From Simple to Gourmet

 Once you've got your beautifully prepped leeks, you want to make sure they stay fresh.
 Here's how to store them like a pro:1.
 Wrap in Damp Paper Towel: Wrap your leeks in a damp paper towel.
 This will help keep them hydrated and prevent them from drying out.2.
 Store in Crisper Drawer: Place the wrapped leeks in the crisper drawer of your fridge.3.
 Enjoy for a Week or Two: With proper storage, your leeks should last for about a week or two.

-(Part 2) Simple and Delicious Leek Recipes
+(Part 2) Simple and Delicious leek recipes

+The Ultimate Guide to Cooking Leeks: From Simple to Gourmet